SpikeMogo/New_WAND/docs/source/advanced.rst

       Delay(2000)
     end

-  In the code block above, the code sees that the portal is manually added and the name is ``to_Sauna``, it will execute the 5 key-presses to enter the map.
+  In the code block above, the code sees that the portal is manually added, and the name of portal is ``to_Sauna``, it will execute the programmed 5 key-presses to enter the map.

 - ``Step 3:`` Re-inject WAND to make the change effective